ellemouton/website/content/drafts/onion-routing-prelims.md

 ![](/onion_prelims/9-onion-info.png#center)

-So Bob gets the info for him from Alice but also a packet that he should forward to Charlie.
+So Bob gets the information for him from Alice but also a packet that he should forward to Charlie.
 Charlie gets this packet and reads the data meant for him and sees that there is also a payload that he should forward on to Dave.
 Dave gets his payload and sees that he is the final node in the path.
 At this point, Dave will check if he has the pre-image for the incoming payment hash.
 Note that this is where the idea of the "onion" comes in: each hop gets a packet that they must "peel" like an onion.

 # Naive Onion Packet Construction